-The LFB cannot do this alone.
-We are working with partner agencies within Haringey to create a safer borough through education, engagement and regulation.
+However, the LFB cannot do this alone.
+We are working with partner agencies within Haringey to create a safer borough through Education, Engagement and Regulation.
 The LFB primarily supports the delivery of a Safer Borough outcome of the Borough Plan, through the community-based work that aims to prevent serious fire-related incidents from occurring in Haringey.